 If you’re avoiding higher sugar foods, celery sticks with nut butter are also pretty tasty.

-Trail mix – try making your own with a blend of your favourite protein and nutrient-packed nuts and seeds.
-You could throw in a handful of dried fruit like raisins, mulberries or goji berries, and for a real energy boost try adding raw cacao nibs.
+Try making your own with a blend of your favourite protein and nutrient-packed nuts and seeds.
+You could throw in a handful of dried fruit like raisins, mulberries or goji berries.
+For a real energy boost try adding raw cacao nibs.

-Seeds such as sunflower, pumpkin, sesame, chia, hemp and flax (linseed); and nuts such as almonds, cashews, walnuts, macadamia and pistachios are not only rich in minerals and healthy fats, but are also protein and so are great for munching when you’re blood sugar levels / energy levels are dipping.
-Just remember that a little goes a long way!
+Sunflower, pumpkin, sesame, chia, hemp and flax (linseed); and nuts such as almonds, cashews, walnuts, macadamia and pistachios are not only rich in minerals and healthy fats, but also as a source of protein.
+They are great for munching when your blood sugar or energy levels are dipping.
+Just remember that a little goes a long way.

 Green Smoothie with Spirulina

-Easiest recipe – 2 frozen bananas, 2 dates and a teaspoon of spirulina.
+The Easiest recipe?
+Two frozen bananas, two dates and a teaspoon of spirulina.
+Experiment!

-This blue-green algae is incredibly rich in absorbable protein at about 60-70% and contains 18 amino acids including all essential amino acids.
+This blue-green algae is incredibly rich in absorbable protein (60-70%) and contains 18 amino acids including all essential amino acids.
 It also contains vitamins A, B Complex, C, D, and E, potassium, and other trace minerals.

 So there we have it!
-Now you know what protein does and where to get it – get munching!
+Now you know what protein does and where to get it (from plants).
+Get munching!